lorenzosteccanella/time-tracker-frontend/README.md

 - **Enhance Record Visualization**:
     - Refine the display of records to improve usability and aesthetics.
 Consider features like sorting, filtering, or better pagination instead of an infinite scroll.
 The current setup uses a "Load More" button to retrieve additional records.

+- **Create Unit Tests**:
+    - Add unit tests to ensure the application functions as expected and to catch any regressions.